maruf-codes33/CampusPulse/README.md

 python app.py
 ```

 Open [http://localhost:8000](http://localhost:8000).
-On its first run, CampusPulse creates a local SQLite database and seeds demo personas and notices.
+Create an account or sign in with an existing account to access the dashboard.
+On its first run, CampusPulse creates a local SQLite database and seeds sample notices for development.

 On Windows, `Start-CampusPulse.bat` is also available as a convenient launcher.